Overview

 Gastropods (phylum Mollusca) are also highly diverse and display wide range of feeding habits, such as grazing on periphytic microalgae and seaweeds, preying on bivalves, gastropods, and fishes, and filtering out and consuming planktons, depending on the taxonomic group.
 By dissecting intertidal gastropods, we learn how the different feeding habits relate to morphology of internal organs, such as radula.

-Comparative anatomy of polychetes
+Comparative anatomy of cnidarians

 Polychaetes (phylum Annelida) also exhibit the metamerism, in which all the metameres are similar with a little specialization.
 However, the morphology of appendages is different between free-living species and sessile species.
 By dissecting free-living interstitial species and sessile species, we learn how the different lifestyles relate to the morphology of appendages.